osism/testbed/doc/source/configuration.rst

 Currently two such overrides exist:

-* ``neutron_availability_zone_hints``: This enables using network availability zone hints. betacloud and citycloud benefit from this.
+* ``neutron_availability_zone_hints``: This enables using network availability zone hints. betacloud and cleura benefit from this.
 * ``neutron_router_enable_snat``: This passes ``enable_snat: true`` for the router.
 This is required by OTC.